-35. The Investigations Executive will also send a summary of the complaint to the media (including electronic media) that published the ad, and to other relevant parties, who might be invited to provide input, where appropriate.
+33. The Investigations Executive will also send a summary of the complaint to the media (including electronic media) that published the ad, and to other relevant parties, who might be invited to provide input, where appropriate.
 For complaints that involve harm and offence and/or social responsibility issues, the publisher will be asked to provide a written response to the complaint and thereafter will have the same opportunities as the advertiser to respond to the draft recommendation.
 For all other complaints the publisher will receive the complaint summary for information only and will be notified of the outcome of the complaint.

-For complaints about ads that appear on Ofcom-notified services, the relevant media service provider will be our primary point of contact for those aspects of the complaint that are being assessed under the rules laid out in Appendix II of the Code.
+For complaints about ads that appear on Ofcom-notified services, the relevant media service provider or Video Sharing Platform will be our primary point of contact for those aspects of the complaint that are being assessed under the rules laid out in Appendix 2 or Appendix 3 of the Code.